mahajanhrishikesh/Flask-Blog/README.md

 # Flask Blog
-A demo blog made with flask framework
+A demo blog made with flask framework.